 Maru hold.
 They would remain there for five days before the ship sailed.
 When Charles and the other POWs disembarked, they found themselves in Korea.
 They were boarded onto a train bound for Manchuria.
 This trip took an additional two days.

-At Mukden, Manchuria, Charles was given a set of clothes and a overcoat.
-These were the only clothes he received while he was held at Mukden.
+For breakfast they had cornmeal mush and a bun.
+Lunch was maize and beans, and dinner was beans and a bun.
+Since they were underfed, the POWs trapped wild dogs to supplement their meals of soy beans which usually came in the form of soup.
+They continued to trap dogs until, while marching to work, they saw one eating a dead Chinese.
 At Mukden, Charles performed two jobs.
 The first was working in a lead mine.
 The Japanese worked the prisoners until they completely finished the job.
 If this meant that the POWs worked for twenty-four hours straight, they did so.

 In the camp, the POWs worked as slave labor in either a machine shop or a wood shop.
 The climate at the prison camp was brutally cold.
 Many of the POWs grew beards to protect their faces from the cold.
 The steam from their breath froze to their beards creating a matted mess.